openvinotoolkit/model_server/README.md

 More information about GRPC API can be found [here](./docs/ModelServerGRPCAPI.md)

-Refer to the [example client code](./docs/example_client.md) to learn how to use this API and submit the requests using the gRPC interface.
+Refer to the [GRPC example client code](./docs/example_client.md#grpc-api-client-examples) to learn how to use and submit the requests using the gRPC interface.

 ### REST

 More information about REST API can be found [here](./docs/ModelServerRESTAPI.md)

-Refer to the [example client code](./docs/example_client.md) to learn how to use REST API
+Refer to the [REST API example client code](./docs/example_client.md#rest-api-client-examples) to learn how to use REST API

 ## Testing